Over the last few years, I have tried all of the Brooklyn Bedding mattresses and have been very impressed with their quality and value.

 - When I am on my stomach, I do need more support.
 I bow in at the hips, and I don’t feel properly supported overall.
 I would suggest taking a look at the Spartan Firm model if you’re a stomach sleeper.

-The mattress has a balanced feel overall.
-It has a good amount of bounce, and the Energex Foam is very responsive.
-The Spartan is pressure-relieving, but you shouldn’t feel stuck.
-You will sink in quite a bit, but it shouldn’t be difficult to move around.
+The mattress has a balanced feel overall, where it has a good amount of bounce, and the Energex Foam is very responsive.
+The Spartan is pressure-relieving, but people shouldn’t feel stuck in the mattress.
+People will sink in quite a bit, but it shouldn’t be difficult to move around or switch positions.

 While the mattress is fairly soft, it is not the best when it comes to handling motion transfer.
 When I pushed into the area surrounding a glass of water, the water was disturbed a good bit.
 I also asked Marten to move around on the other side of the mattress while I was lying down.
 I felt his movements on my side of the bed.